AguaClara/String-Digester/Trickling_Filter_report_2.md

 ## Fabrication Details
 Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
 Include the purpose of each step and the fabrication methods used.
 Reference appropriate safety precautions.

-## Special Components
-If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

 ## Experimental Methods
 ### Set-up